tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 .. code:: bash

    PYTHONPATH=. python tlsfuzzer/extract.py -h localhost -p 4433 \
-   -c capture.pcap -l class.log -o /tmp/results/
+   -c capture.pcap -l log.csv -o /tmp/results/

 Timing runner will also launch analysis, if its dependencies are available.
 Again, in case you need to run it later, you can do that by providing the